florianhartung/debugger-rs/paper/main.typ

 - PTRACE_ATTACH vs fork + PTRACE_TRACEME

 === Setting breakpoints
+- Software vs hardware breakpoints
   - PTRACE_POKETEXT (Writing int3 into program flow) or hardware debug registers
+  - One or both?

 === Reading memory & registers
-- PTRACE_PEEKTEXT & PTRACE_GETREGS
+- PTRACE_PEEKTEXT, PTRACE_POKEDATA & PTRACE_GETREGS

 === Instruction Stepping
 - PTRACE_SINGLESTEP

 == Using the debugger
-#td
+- Show 2-3 example programs and the commands used to interact with the debugger

 = Conclusion
 #td